Everything You Need to Know About Child Custody and Relocation in Tennessee

 This particular description of the process is generalized and may not include all potential factors, such as equal shared custody, cost of living, and the health of those involved.
 Regardless of your personal predicament, well-being, or understanding of the relocation process with regards to child custody, always have a hard working lawyer by your side.

-The child custody attorneys at Wilson, Howser, and Oliver are ready to fight for your relocation or visitation and custody rights.
+The child custody attorneys at Wilson, Howser, Oliver & Turner are ready to fight for your relocation or visitation and custody rights.
 To learn more about your options and the child custody process, contact us to schedule your case consultation at our downtown Murfreesboro, Tennessee office today.